What Is Situational Awareness in the Workplace? (+ Training Exercises)

 The specific hazards that your workforce faces may be unique from those of other organizations.
 But we can look at some of the most common workplace risks to consider:

-• Workplace violence — It’s a sad truth that threats of violence, such as active shooters, are a risk every business should consider.
-These attacks often have precursors, such as speaking about weapons and violence, and the situationally aware may help to prevent potential threats.
+- Workplace violence — It’s a sad truth that threats of violence, such as active shooters, are a risk every business should consider.
+These attacks often have precursors, such as speaking about weapons and violence, and the situationally aware may help to prevent potential threats by recognizing early warning signs of escalation.

-• Cyber danger — Cybersecurity risks involve all information technology and equipment used by the company.
+- Cyber danger — Cybersecurity risks involve all information technology and equipment used by the company.
 In a matter of moments, bad actors—such as hackers—can infect entire networks with malware and ransomware.
 The good and bad news is that cyber threats often rely on employee choices.
-Training to sharpen cyber situational awareness in the workplace can often thwart these attacks entirely.
+Training to sharpen cyber situational awareness in the workplace can often thwart these attacks, especially when employees limit distractions from personal electronic devices at work.

 How to Improve Employees’ Situational Awareness